minlanyu/cs243-site/README.md

 - Class presentation: 10%
 - Class participation: 5% (including class attendance, in-class discussion, and online discussion on Ed)

-Please see detailed requirements after the syllabus
+Please see the detailed requirements after the syllabus.

 ## Syllabus